cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 ## Potential breakages

 Changes in semantics or API that may break existing applications are listed here.
-In general, only very minor changes are done with breaking existing semantics, which will most likely not affect existing applications.
-Everything that will most likely break applications will be introduced as a new API and the old one will get deprecated.
 Modifications in the statistics output will not listed as breakage.

 ## Bug fixes